What the experts say

 2. The internet is the cause of the music industry’s problems, because with it came piracy.

 Piracy existed long before the internet became popular, and it even existed back in the 1960s and 70s when the music cassette became mainstream.
-In the 1980s most teenagers owned more illegal copies on MCs than they legally bought singles or albums.
-And so did I.
+In the 1980s most teenagers owned more illegal copies on MCs than they legally bought singles or albums already.

 So in this manual you’ll learn how to produce a relevant album that people will love to spend money on.

-3. Forget about record sales – if you want to earn money as an artist nowadays, then this will only be possible with live performances (ticket sales).
+3. Forget about record sales – if you want to make money as an artist nowadays, then this will only be possible with live performances (ticket sales).

 You may not believe this yet, but you’ll soon understand how things may work out for you.
 Of course you should perform live if possible, and being a great live artist is always a big advantage, but for now you should just keep in mind that live performances are highly over-rated, while the need to produce really great records is under-rated.